microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/Theory.md

 1. **ESM-only.** Some runtimes, like browser engines, only support what’s actually a part of the language: ECMAScript Modules.
 2. **Bundler-like.** Before any major JavaScript engine could run ES modules, Babel allowed developers to write them by transpiling them to CommonJS.
 The way these ESM-transpiled-to-CJS files interacted with hand-written-CJS files implied a set of permissive interoperability rules that have become the de facto standard for bundlers and transpilers.
-3. **Node.js.** In Node.js, CommonJS modules cannot load ES modules synchronously (with `require`); they can only load them asynchronously with dynamic `import()` calls.
+3. **Node.js.** Until Node.js v22.12.0, CommonJS modules could not load ES modules synchronously (with `require`); they could only load them asynchronously with dynamic `import()` calls.
 ES modules can default-import CJS modules, which always binds to `exports`.
 (This means that a default import of a Babel-like CJS output with `__esModule` behaves differently between Node.js and some bundlers.)

 TypeScript needs to know which of these rule sets to assume in order to provide correct types on (particularly `default`) imports and to error on imports that will crash at runtime.
-When the `module` compiler option is set to `node16` or `nodenext`, Node.js’s rules are enforced.
-All other `module` settings, combined with the [`esModuleInterop`](/docs/handbook/modules/reference.html#esModuleInterop) option, result in bundler-like interop in TypeScript.
+When the `module` compiler option is set to `node16`, `node18`, or `nodenext`, Node.js’s version-specific rules are enforced.[^1] All other `module` settings, combined with the [`esModuleInterop`](/docs/handbook/modules/reference.html#esModuleInterop) option, result in bundler-like interop in TypeScript.
 (While using `--module esnext` does prevent you from _writing_ CommonJS modules, it does not prevent you from _importing_ them as dependencies.
 There’s currently no TypeScript setting that can guard against an ES module importing a CommonJS module, as would be appropriate for direct-to-browser code.)

+[^1]: In Node.js v22.12.0 and later, a `require` of an ES module is allowed, but only if the resolved module and its top-level imports don’t use top-level `await`.
+TypeScript does not try to enforce this rule, as it lacks the ability to tell from a declaration file whether the corresponding JavaScript file contains top-level `await`.

 ### Module specifiers are not transformed